Frequently Asked Questions

 Our co-operative governance model ensures the most critical decisions are taken by our Members at General Meetings or the AGM, on a one-member one-vote basis.
 We will also run consultation processes to feed into the Board’s decision-making.

-The Board works with the Leadership Team to develop the DFC’s strategic aims in response to consultations.
-They delegate everyday decision-making to the Leadership Team (the CEO and their support staff).
+The Board works with the Leadership Team (which is led by the CEO) to develop the DFC’s strategic aims in response to consultations.

 Not necessarily.
 The DFC’s organisational structure is intended to strike a balance between accountability and empowering the organisation to get on and do the work it was set up to do.
 Refining and maintaining that balance will be an ongoing process, but there is nothing inherent in the co-operative model that means all decisions will be made slowly.
 It is also worth remembering that some decisions should be made more slowly, with the democratic input of the Membership, and that taking the time to get that right is a good thing.